AdaCore/gnatstudio/docs/users_guide/extending.rst

   Like :file:`%p`, but the full name of the project file (directory and base name).

-GPS preserves the indentation of the alias when it is expanded.
+GNAT Studio preserves the indentation of the alias when it is expanded.
 All lines are indented the same as the alias name.
 You can override this default behavior by selecting the checkbox :guilabel:`Indent source editor after expansion`.
-In that case, GPS replaces the name of the alias by its expansion and then recomputes the position of each line with its internal indentation engine as if the text had been inserted manually.
+In that case, GNAT Studio replaces the name of the alias by its expansion and then recomputes the position of each line with its internal indentation engine as if the text had been inserted manually.

 The third part of the alias editor, the top right corner, lists the parameters for the currently selected alias.
-Whenever you insert a :file:`%{name}` string in the expansion text, GPS detects new, changed, or deleted parameter references and updates the list of parameters to show the current list.
+Whenever you insert a :file:`%{name}` string in the expansion text, GNAT Studio detects new, changed, or deleted parameter references and updates the list of parameters to show the current list.

 Each parameter has three attributes: